How to handle multiple offers in a stabilizing Central Florida market

 Eric Stalnaker

-Multiple offers used to feel like a trophy — a sign you crushed the competition.
-In today’s (late-2025) Central Florida market, they’re less common but still very real — if you price smart and market well.
+It's a situation every home seller wants to be in.
+Multiple offers is where several people have fallen in love with your home and submit an offer for it.
+Multiple offers used to feel like a trophy, a sign you crushed the competition.
+In today’s (late-2025) Central Florida market, they’re less common but still very real, if you price smart and market well.
+Here's how to handle it.

 Why multiple offers still show up:

-How to set things up for that scenario:
+How I set things up for that scenario (assuming I'm the listing agent):

-2. Specify terms carefully: Ask buyers for their “preferred offer” — not just price, but inspection timing, concessions, and closing.
+Specify terms carefully: I ask buyers for their “preferred offer”, not just price, but inspection timing, concessions, and closing.
+I'll even include their down payment.
+This doesn't really matter to the seller, but it does give a clear picture of the buyer's desire.

-3. Use escalation clauses: If you want to push, an escalation clause can automatically increase the best offer up to a cap while protecting you from overpaying.
+Use escalation clauses: If you want to push, an escalation clause can automatically increase the best offer up to a cap while protecting you from overpaying.
+In multiple offer situations, I'll often suggest to the buyer's agent that they may want to include an escalation addendum, or at least give a verbal ceiling.

-4. Lean into your agent: I’ll run a “net-to-you” analysis that factors all terms so you don’t just pick the highest number—you pick the deal.
+Lean into your agent: I’ll run a “net-to-you” analysis that factors all terms so you don’t just pick the highest number.
+You pick the deal.
+There are several factors to consider, and I'll take the time to explain each offer, the pros and cons, and what it means for you so that you can make the best decision.

 Bottom line:

-You don’t need a bidding war to win, but you should be ready for one — and know how to handle it without getting greedy or careless.
+You don’t need a bidding war to win, but you should be ready for one, and knowing how to handle it without getting greedy or careless helps.
 With the right offer structure, you can maximize value and avoid falling into regret.
 A perfect example of this happened to me this past June, back when the market was at its worst.
 My sellers priced a home correctly and within 5 days we had multiple offers and was under contract $11,000 above the list price.
 It won't always happen that way, but the price on the right home can make it fun, for sure.

 If you think your home might draw multiple offers, let’s plan for it: I’ll run a multiple-offer strategy session and set you up to choose the winner — not just take the highest number.